 MAGNUS HALL (1959) President and CEO Vattenfall employee since: 2014 Education: M. Sc.
-Industrial Engineering and Management Previous positions: President and CEO of the forestry group Holmen Other assignments: Chairman of NTM AB and Vice President in Eurelectric In 2017 Magnus Hall did not have any significant shareholdings in companies with which Vattenfall has business relations.
+Industrial Engineering and Management Previous positions: President and CEO of the forestry group Holmen Other assignments: Chairman of NTM AB and Vice President of Eurelectric In 2018 Magnus Hall did not have any significant shareholdings in companies with which Vattenfall has business relations.